Omeprazole: 7 things you should know

 - Usually only up to 4 weeks of treatment is required; however, some people may require an additional 4 weeks.

-- Omeprazole may also be used to maintain healing of erosive esophagitis.
+- Omeprazole may also be used to maintain the healing of erosive esophagitis.

 - No dosage adjustment is needed in people with kidney disease; however, a dosage reduction should be considered in those with liver disease, particularly when omeprazole is used to heal erosive esophagitis.